pssolanki111/polygon/docs/bugs_discussions_wikis_faqs.rst

 This is a handpicked collection of common questions and answers about the lib and endpoints in general.
 A must read if you're looking for answers.

+FAQs are added here as soon I have any solid conclusions about a useful question.